 Students agree to:

-- Students are expected to practice good hygiene, including thorough and frequent hand washing using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.
+- Practice good hygiene, including thorough and frequent hand washing using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.

-- Keep their own residential spaces and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which you may have access.
+- Keep their own residential spaces and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which they may have access.

 By signing below, I agree/acknowledge that:

-- I have read and understand the information included in this compact, agree to abide by them and understand they may need to be modified from time to time by the College.
+- I have read and understand the information included in this compact, agree to abide by the terms and conditions of this compact, and understand the terms and conditions may need to be modified from time to time by the College.

-- In addition, I understand that the violation of any of these guidelines or policies that put at risk the health and safety of others could result in removal from campus housing, in-person classes, or other outcomes.
-As such, I agree to have a plan of action to leave campus and return home or move to an alternative location if I violate policies and have to leave campus.
+- I understand that the violation of any of the College’s health and safety rules and policies that put at risk the health and safety of others could result in my removal from campus or other outcomes.
+As such, I agree to plan alternative living arrangements in the event I can no longer reside on campus.

 - I acknowledge there is an individual and collective responsibility to maintain our own health, protect the health of others and do our part to mitigate the spread of COVID-19.
-Therefore, I am responsible for my own actions and I have a duty to report the actions of others that may put other students' health and safety at risk.
+Therefore, I am responsible for my own actions and I have a duty to report the actions of others that may put at risk the health and safety of our community.

-- In the event that Mount Holyoke College and/or the state determines that public health conditions warrant further de-densification of campus and/or a fully remote environment, I will prepare for and fund my own personal travel home or will work with Student Life, as needed.
+- In the event that Mount Holyoke College and/or the state determines that public health conditions warrant de-densification of campus and/or a fully remote environment, I will prepare for and fund my own personal travel home, or to an alternative residence, find off campus storage, and/or will work with Student Life, as needed.